-I had a brief, one-night stay at Breezes Grand Resort & Spa in Jamaica in August 2011.
+I had a brief, one-night stay at the Memories Negril (formerly the Grand Lido Negril Resort & Spa) in Jamaica in August 2011.
 It's an older resort, but clean and with decided Caribbean charm.
 It's an AAA 3 Diamond Award property, with gorgeous grounds (hammocks abound, drop in one and relax), six restaurants and bars, and 210 rooms, including a pair of presidential suites (lucky me, I had one).
 There's a stretch of beach where clothing is optional for the more adventurous guests (not me, I'm not that brave).
 There is a clothing optional hot tub and pool as well, but nudity is allowed only in those areas.
 The resort is, understandably, for adults only.

 There are 210 full and junior suites here, all featuring beach, ocean or garden views, all with air conditioning, satellite TV and mini-bars stocked with soda, water and beer.

 •Junior suites: These number 24, tucked into manicured gardens, with king or two twin beds with sunken living area.